HugoHehn/GettingAndCleaningData/Codebook.md

 19) Columns "volunteerid" and "activity" in merged data frame converted to factors using as.factor() in R.

-20) Merged data frame saved to CSV using write.csv() in R.
+20) Merged data frame saved using write.table() in R.

 Final steps to produce "Summarized averages.csv" file: